Pregnancy Heartburn Relief: What You Need to Know to Find Relief Fast

 Mix 1 drop bergamot or spearmint essential oils with a bit of coconut oil and rub across your chest.

 It may be impossible to totally prevent heartburn in pregnancy.
 In fact, the same studies that told us that antacids weren’t completely effective also told us that lifestyle changes also aren’t 100 percent effective.
 But, often you can reduce symptoms by making simple changes to your daily habits.

 Eat a full meal and then don’t snack.
 Give your body plenty of time to digest the food you eat by eating a complete and healthy meal, then waiting 2 to 3 hours to eat again.

-Don’t eat right before bed.
+Don’t eat right before bed when heartburn can interfere with your sleep.
 It’s harder for your body to digest food when you are laying horizontal.
 Eat your last meal 2 hours before bedtime if possible.

 Avoid trigger foods such as sugar, caffeine, gluten, and dairy.
 Try removing each one on its own at a time.
 If it affects your heartburn, then keep it out of your diet as much as possible.
 If you don’t notice any changes, continue to try removing the other foods.

 Drink between meals and not during meals.

 I hope this article has helped you see that you have many options when it comes to heartburn relief in pregnancy.
 I would love to hear about what has worked best for you in finding relief.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.